Emmunaf/ColabHelper/README.md

 A wrapper useful to work with Colab, but some of the methods like pushover notification should work on any jupyter notebook.
 The module contains some utilities for an improved experience with Colab, like persistency of tensoboard log or dataframes by using your free google drive, encapsulated in the ColabHelper class.

-You can look at some live example by visiting this [Google Colab notebook](https://colab.research.google.com/drive/1zC2lNhCVe0HNXEviVbDariIlC0TOsxVM?usp=sharing).
+You can look at some live example by visiting this [Google Colab notebook :orange_book:](https://colab.research.google.com/drive/1zC2lNhCVe0HNXEviVbDariIlC0TOsxVM?usp=sharing).
 # Features
 As of now the module is able to help in the following scenarios:
-- Easily backup/restore the tensorboard log directory to your google drive
+- :white_check_mark: Easily backup/restore the tensorboard log directory to your google drive
-- Get information about the hosting machine (CPU, RAM, HDD, GPU)
+- :white_check_mark: Get information about the hosting machine (CPU, RAM, HDD, GPU)
-- Play a sound notification to alert you when a job is done
+- :white_check_mark: Play a sound notification to alert you when a job is done
-- Get a custom notification with your [Pushover](https://pushover.net/) API (in future could be nice to support other services) useful to have some sort of notification also when you are away from PC.
+- :white_check_mark: Get a custom notification with your [Pushover](https://pushover.net/) API (in future could be nice to support other services) useful to have some sort of notification also when you are away from PC.

 # Usage
-## Import module on colab notebook
+## :one: Import module on colab notebook
 ```python
 import os
 if not os.path.isdir('./ColabHelper'):